Lower-Order Biases Second Moments of Dirichlet Coefficients in Families of $L$-Functions: Convolutions of Families

 with $r_{3},r_{4}$ being the unique residues satisfying $r_{3} \equiv 1 \bmod{q_{1}}, r_{3} \equiv -1 \bmod{q_{2}}, r_{4} \equiv -1 \bmod{q_{1}}, r_{4} \equiv 1 \bmod{q_{2}}$, and

-Additionally assuming GSH, as $q_{1}, q_{2}, X \to \infty$ the bias is sometimes positive and sometimes negative (and on a logarithmic scale each happens a positive percentage of the time). \end{theorem}
+Additionally assuming GSH, as $X \to \infty$ the bias is sometimes positive and sometimes negative depending on $q_1, q_2$ (and on a logarithmic scale each happens a positive percentage of the time). \end{theorem}

-In the convolution of families of Dirichlet $L$-functions and cuspidal newforms, as before we allow the level to grow.
-We consider the family of nontrivial Dirichlet characters $\mathcal{D}_{q_{1}}$ with prime level $q_{1}$ and also fix a square-free level $q_{2}$ and consider the family
+In the convolution of families of Dirichlet $L$-functions and cuspidal newforms, as before we allow the level for the newforms to grow.
+We consider the family of nontrivial Dirichlet characters $\mathcal{D}_{q_{1}}$ with prime level $q_{1}$ and the family